ministryofjustice/security-guidance/docs/leak-handling-policy.md

 ## Applicability

-This policy applies to all MoJ owned or managed services or information, provided or used for any business purpose.
+This policy applies to all MoJ owned or managed services or information provided or used for any business purpose.

 ## Enforcement

-This policy is enforced by lower level policies, standards, procedures, and guidance.
+This policy is enforced by lower-level policies, standards, procedures, and guidance.

 Non-conformance with this policy could result in disciplinary action taken in accordance with the MoJ's disciplinary procedures.
 This could result in penalties up to and including dismissal.
 If an employee commits a criminal offence, they might also be prosecuted.
-In such cases, the department always cooperates with the relevant authorities, and provides appropriate evidence.
+In such cases, the department always cooperates with the relevant authorities and provides appropriate evidence.

 ## Definition